HarrySolsem/MyCVRepository/pages/resume.md

 **I have earned a total of a hundred and thirtythree credits.
 A bachelors degree is eqvivalent to a hundred and thirty credits.**

+### School of Management, Coachteam - House of Leadership, 2024.8

+Modulebased management course including subjects like ‘Good management’, ‘Selfmanagement’, ‘Team management’, ‘Communication’ and ‘How to handle stress og achievement’

 ### Project management, BI Norwegian Business School, 2018.8 - 2019.12

 Module based 30 credit study in project management.